BernStrom/BernStrom/README.md

 ### 👨‍💻 &nbsp;What's My Dealio

-🔍 &nbsp;I’m currently on the lookout for new opportunities in iOS development.\
+🔍 &nbsp;I’m currently on the lookout for new opportunities in iOS Development.
+Check out my latest project [here](https://github.com/BernStrom/iOSDevProjects/tree/main/iOSNetworking/Project01/Citysights).\
-👨‍🍳 &nbsp;I build apps with Swift and mostly SwiftUI while exploring Apple's ecosystem of platforms to develop on.\
+👨‍🍳 &nbsp;I build apps on the iOS platform with Swift & SwiftUI, while learning app development on other Apple platforms.\
 🦁 &nbsp;Fitness and gaming are my favorite downtime activities.
-Hit me up for Leg Day or _Don't Starve Together_ 💀\
+Hit me up for Leg Day or _Don't Starve Together_. 💀\
-☕ &nbsp;Specialty coffee enthusiast and I run my own business selling 'em.
-Check it out here: https://minified.coffee 🪵
+☕ &nbsp;Specialty coffee annd matcha enthusiast & addict.
+Always up for a cuppa for any kind of discussion. 🍵

 ## 🛠️ &nbsp;Tech Stuff